GUIDE 2024

 Although you want to be compelling with your request, there are particular elements you want to stick to like glue.
 Grant providers have evaluation rules, and they will expect you to follow them.
 Going too much out of the box can result in disqualification before the reviewer even reads your request.

 Finally, have at least two to three readers outside your nonprofit organization check the draft.
 If they don’t understand what your program is about, the chance is the grant reviewer won’t either.
 Ask them what parts aren’t clear, go back and rewrite.
-After you finish rewriting, you can ask the same people, or even better, have a different set of readers review your draft and provide tips.
+After you finish rewriting, you can ask the same people or, even better, have a different set of readers review your draft and provide tips.

 8. Provide Necessary Documentation